kaiserfromwork/library_oop/README.md

 -  for line in file:
                     my_list.append(json.loads(line.strip()))

-    - When reading, reading one line at a time
+    - When reading, read line at a time